 All staff will have training in preventing radicalisation and extremism ('Prevent') - either by attending a Workshop to Raise Awareness of Prevent (WRAP) or completing an on-line course.
-The DSL is the Prevent Lead and will attend WRAP.
+The DSL is the Prevent Lead and will attend WRAP as well as the Home Office's online Channel Referrals course.